-The Ladin language, spoken in the north of Italy, is the oldest language spoken in South Tyrol.
+Ladin, still spoken in Northern Italy, is the oldest language in the central Dolomites.

 Anpezan (Ampezzo, Belluno)